Damuna/Notes/Red_theory.md

 #### Configuration

 In the documentation of Dovecot, we can find the individual [core settings](https://doc.dovecot.org/settings/core/) and [service configuration](https://doc.dovecot.org/configuration_manual/service_configuration/) options.

+By default, `POP3` clients remove downloaded messages from the email server, while `IMAP` doesn't making the latter one more interesting.

 **Dangerous Settings:**